alanjones2/Alan-Jones-article-code/sqlpandas/draft.md

 We can see from this that the Labour Party gained 202 seats, the Conservatives have 365 seats, the Scottish National Party (SNP) have 48 seats, and so on.

 This method using Pandas works well but how does it compare to SQL.
 Here is the equivalent SQL version, again using list comprehension.
-Most of the procesiing is in a function ```getWins(i)```  which fetches the number of wins for a party represented by ```i```.
+Most of the processing is in a function ```getWins(i)```  which fetches the number of wins for a party represented by ```i```.

     def getWins(i):
         query = f"""